axelhamil/clean-archi-todolist-nextjs/README.md

 I also chose DrizzleORM for database management due to its simplicity and type safety, which aligns well with the principles of functional and clean architecture that I'm aiming to apply.

+**Warning**: This is an experimental project and not recommended for production use.
+With reflect-metadata you cannot use nextjs middleware because of the edge runtime.
+This project is for educational purposes only.

 ---

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).